Establishing Good Practices when Coding#

 When you create your scripts there are a number of common conventions you should consider

-• Commenting (#).
-When R sees a # it ignores anything that comes after in until a new line is started.
-So you can use to add any comments for the human reader as opposed to the computer.
+Commenting (#).
+When R sees a # it ignores anything that comes after it until a new line is started.
+So you can use it to add any comments for the human reader as opposed to the computer.
 Because the R commands are written for the computer to read, a script containing just R code is not the easiest for a human to read.
-For these reason we need to add comments.
+For these reasons we need to add comments.
 There is an art to commenting effectively, often less is more.
 Comments should not just repeat what the code is doing they should be used to explain the reasoning behind various choices and explain things that are not obvious.

-• Set the working directory.
+Set the working directory.
 Use a command so that when you reopen your script, you know where everything is.

-• Coding convention.
+Coding convention.
 Define your personal coding style and stick to it.
 An example can be found here.

-• One script per job.
+One script per job.
 It is very tempting to just add to the end of an existing script but it is more efficient and effective to limit each script to a single task.
 This makes them easier to navigate but also protects from errors or bugs negatively affecting everything else downstream.

-• Outline.
+Outline.
 Use the outline feature in Rstudio to apply a consistent structure to all your scripts.

-• Google it out If you want to do something complicated chances are somebody else has tried before.
+Google it out.
+If you want to do something complicated, chances are somebody else has tried before.
 Google for solutions to your problems.
 If there is no solution, use Stackoverflow.

 Structuring your data and analysis#